MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-A-General/section-61.45.md

 ##### § 61.45 Practical tests: Required aircraft and equipment. #####

-Link to an amendment published at 89 FR 92484, Nov.
-21, 2024.

 (a) *General.* Except as provided in paragraph (a)(2) of this section or when permitted to accomplish the entire flight increment of the practical test in a flight simulator or a flight training device, an applicant for a certificate or rating issued under this part must furnish:

 (1) An aircraft of U.S. registry for each required test that—

-(i) Is of the category, class, and type, if applicable, for which the applicant is applying for a certificate or rating; and
+(i) Is of the category, class, and type (if a class or type rating is required) for which the applicant is applying for a certificate or rating; and

 (ii) Has a standard airworthiness certificate or special airworthiness certificate in the limited, primary, or light-sport category.